pillmuncher/yogic.cs/README.md

 Yogic is a toolset designed to enable logic programming in C#.
 It provides an efficient way to express, query, and solve logical problems.

-1. **Combinator Functions for Logic Statements**:
+1. **Logical Statements**:

    Logical statements are usually expressed as combinations of facts and rules.
-These statements can be represented using combinator functions provided by the library.
+   These statements are represented by combining, well, combinator functions provided by the library.
 Each function encapsulates a specific logical operation, such as logical negation, conjunction, disjunction, and so on.

-2. **Resolution - Finding Solutions**:
+2. **Logical Queries**:

    Define your logical goals using these combinator functions.
 A goal represents a statement or query you want to resolve.
 To find solutions to your goals,